open-ephys/onix-docs/source/Software Guide/Open Ephys GUI/index.rst

 Using the Open Ephys GUI for ONIX Data Visualization
 --------------------------------------------------------------
 Bonsai provides advanced access to GPU visualization capabilities, but has to be manually programmed to generate high performance real-time plotting.
-Thiscan be a hurdle for those that just want to see if they have their probe in the right spot.
+This can be a hurdle for those that just want to see if they have their probe in the right spot.
 In the future, we aim to change this situation, and eventually provide first-class native ephys visualization capabilities in the Bonsai